cornifex/url_shortener/README.md

 CONFIGURATION
 -------------

-The UT URL Shortener module does not require any configuration.
+The URL Shortener module does not require any configuration.

 MAINTAINERS